oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/3-demo-data.md

 ### Prerequisites
 To complete this lab, you must have already:

-- Created an Autonomous Database instance
+- Created an Autonomous AI Database instance

 ## Task 1: Create users for the workshop

-Connect to your Autonomous Database as the Admin user and create two users as follows:
+Connect to your Autonomous AI Database as the Admin user and create two users as follows:

 DT\_DEMO\_SOURCE will be used to store some source data and DT\_DEMO\_DW is the data warehouse user.
 In the workshop we will load the data warehouse from the source data.
-For convenience we are using the same autonomous database for both source and target.
-If you have more than one autonomous database then you can create the source user in one database and the data warehouse user in another.
+For convenience we are using the same Autonomous AI Database for both source and target.
+If you have more than one Autonomous AI Database then you can create the source user in one database and the data warehouse user in another.

 - Username: DT\_DEMO\_SOURCE
 - Quota: Unlimited